RMLatDIBRIS/RMLatDIBRIS.github.io/examples/solution-iters.md

 // verifies only that next(id) occurs after hasNext(id,true) and that the result of hasNext(id,res) can change only after next(id)
 // multiple consecutive occurrences of hasNext are allowed, as long as they are coherent
-// the iterator is not required to be fully consumed
+// iterators are not required to be fully consumed

 Main = {let id; newIter(id)(Iterator<id> freeIter(id)|Main)}?;
 Iterator<id> = ((hasNext(id,true)+ next(id))* hasNext(id,false)+)!;